Koredotcom/docs/docs/xo/agentai/configuration/widget-theming-layout-customization.md

 Agent AI now enables channel-specific widget customization, letting users modify the widget's layout as required.
 As you customize the widget, you can preview the changes on the right half of the page.

-!!! note "Note"
-    The preview functionality is in the beta stage and will improve over the course of releases to portray a real widget experience.
-Currently, it should be viewed as a close reference.

 Steps to customize the widget’s layout

 1. Sign in to **Agent AI**.